kyletolle/the-mechanism-collection/index.md

 ---

 # Fragments

+We've explained what the inanimate is and how the void created the animate.
+We should next say that She will notice our presence and take her surface back.
+This is the main point of our claim, that She will eradicate us.
+Then, we will show our proof.

+---

+She's asleep but she tosses and turns.
+But it's gotten worse.
+It began with the worms, digging and itching.
+But what really set her off was the smoke from our fires.
+Then she realizes that we've covered her and are wearing her down.
+She starts to fight back with earth quakes and sees all the Animate that are smothering her in various ways.
+She then changes the surface to try to get rid of us.
+That gives rise to the mountains, valleys, and volcanoes.
+We then fight back further.
+Trying to spread dominion and further delving.
+This only aggravates her more.
+We haven't been able to lull her back to sleep.
+As she gains more energy, we'll be in more trouble.
+Soon her defenses will be back up, which is the threat of her Reclaiming her surface.
+The Inanimate will correct itself and eradicate the Animate.
+Soon the planet will regain its faculties and assert its dominance.

+---

 The Void didn't have a large part in the first three, but perhaps it has more of a role in the Fourth.
 "The Void will claim us."